Video Link: https://vimeo.com/291342022

-This was a small study, and it was a weird idea to give men with prostate cancer testosterone,” said Dr. Denmeade.
+“This was a small study, and it was a weird idea to give men with prostate cancer testosterone,” said Dr. Denmeade.
 “The results were unexpectedly promising, and we’ll need a lot more study.
 But this cycling on and off of testosterone could become a part of the treatment.”

-  This research is a deadly serious study, and it can have grave consequences.
+This research is a deadly severe study, and it can have grave consequences.

 One patient died during the trial from pneumonia linked to the chemotherapy that was part of the treatment approach.

 A prolonged erection, a possible side effect of testosterone therapy, led another patient to drop out of the trial.

 Denmeade warns that the timing of testosterone treatment used in his research is critical and challenging to determine, and says men should not try to self-medicate their cancers with testosterone supplements available over the counter.

 Previous studies, he adds, have shown that taking testosterone at the wrong time — mainly by men with symptoms of active cancer progression who have not yet received testosterone-blocking therapy — can make the disease worse.

 The researchers exploited a vulnerability created as cancer cells adjust and become exquisitely sensitive in a low testosterone environment.

 Previous lab work showed high testosterone could kill prostate cancer cells, though there wasn’t a compelling explanation for how the process worked, Schweizer said.

 It may be that cancer cells that have adapted to the low-hormone environment can’t tolerate high levels of testosterone, according to an editorial summary that accompanied the paper.